 - Get more stressed and frustrated, because of using your mobile whilst driving

 New UK driving laws have come of age.
 Fines and points have drastically increased with an aim to stop drivers using their mobiles phones whilst driving.
 Don’t be thinking that you can get out of it by telling a tall tale of your calls importance!
-The UK police force is under strict instructions to crack down on offenders and both police car/motorcycle units, plainclothes officers in unmarked cars, as well as technology is being deployed in the crackdown.
+The UK police force are under strict instructions to crack down on offenders and both police car/motorcycle units, plain clothes officers in unmarked cars, as well as technology is being deployed in the crackdown.

 The new rules in simple form:

-- If you are caught using your mobile whilst driving your car, you will now incur 6 points added to your license and a £200 fine.
+- If you are caught using your mobile whilst driving your car, you will now incur 6 points added to your licence and a £200 fine.

-- New drivers with licenses under two years old, will have their license disqualified.
+- New drivers with licences under two years old, will have their licence disqualified.